This timeline gives a chronological listing of the main events in English History for the years 900 – 909

 Aethelwold and the northern Vikings sailed to East Anglia where they allied themselves to the East Anglian Vikings and prepared to invade Wessex.

-Edward’s sister, Aethelflaed, gave a group of Norsemen led by Ingimund, that had been expelled from Dublin, permission to settle in the Wirral.
+, gave permission to a group of Norsemen led by Ingimund, permission to settle in the Wirral.
 They had been driven out of Dublin.

 902 (13th December)